When Do You Really Need to Show Your ID? Understanding Your Rights In 2026

 REAL ID Enforcement Begins May 7, 2025

-- New Federal Rule: Starting May 7, REAL ID-compliant identification (marked with a star) is mandatory for boarding domestic flights, entering federal buildings, and accessing military bases.
+Federal Rule: As of May 7, 2025, REAL ID-compliant identification (marked with a star) is mandatory for boarding domestic flights, entering federal buildings, and accessing military bases.
 Non-compliant state IDs or driver’s licenses will no longer be accepted.

 - Context: The REAL ID Act passed in 2005 but faced repeated delays.
 The Trump administration finalized enforcement under a phased approach, with no further deadline extensions announced.